 What is black box insurance?

+Black box insurance policies are ideal for drivers that want to have control over their car insurance costs, as the premiums are personalised based on how you drive.
 The figures show that young drivers are more accident prone, and hence more likely to claim on insurance than other age groups.

 Consequently, if you are a safe driver under 25 you will probably benefit most from black box insurance policies.